February 22, 1944

 at Segyi and at Chantha, and the Pahok road and railroad junction are blasted;

-also hit are targets of opportunity at Kawlum and along the Walawbum-Kamaing
+also hit are targets of opportunity at Kawlum and along the Walawbum-Kamaing road.

 CHINA (Fourteenth Air Force): P-40s on armed reconnaissance strafe Kengtung Airfield, China and nearby truck convoy.
 At Bhamo, Burma a large rivercraft